spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 * The quota allocation is independent of a Virtual Cluster's Pause or Resume status.

-* The CPU and Memory are freed upon pausing a Virtual Cluster.
+* The CPU and Memory are freed to the Cluster Group upon pausing a Virtual Cluster.

 * Resources like Storage and Load Balancers are allocated to the paused Virtual Cluster.